ember-learn/cli-guides/guides/appendix/dev-tools.md

 ```

 An [ember-mode](https://github.com/madnificent/ember-mode) package is also
 available.
-It has shortcuts for quickly navigating files in ember projects,
+It has shortcuts for quickly navigating files in Ember projects,
 running generators, and running build, serve, and test tasks.
 It also includes
 support for linking build errors to files and minibuffer notifications of
 `ember serve` status.
 It can be installed from [MELPA](http://melpa.org/).
 To